 Our brain is in a constant mode of learning; it never stops realigning to information.
 With each input, connections strengthen and weaken, neurons atrophy and others are born, energy dissipates and expands, and beneficial hormones are neurally transmitted.

 Proactively stimulating our brain with deliberate, repetitive neural information utilizing Affirmative Visualization accelerates and consolidates learning (and unlearning), producing a correlated change in thought, behavior, and perspective.
 These changes become habitual and spontaneous over time.

 Our brain provides the same neural restructuring when we visualize doing something or when we physically do it; the same regions of our brain are stimulated.
-Just as our neural network cannot distinguish between toxic and productive information, it also does not distinguish whether we are experiencing something or imagining it.
 Visualizing raising our left hand is, to our brain, the same thing as physically raising our left hand.

 The thalamus is the small structure within our brain located just above the stem between the cerebral cortex and the midbrain.
 It has extensive nerve connections to both.
 All information passes through the thalamus.
 By visualizing something, we increase activity in the thalamus and our brain responds as though the activity is really happening.

 Our thalamus makes no distinction between inner and outer realities.
 It does not distinguish whether we are imagining something or experiencing it.
 Thus, any idea, if contemplated long enough, will take on a semblance of reality.
 If we visualize a solution to a problem, the problem begins to resolve itself because visualizing activates the cognitive circuits involved with our working memory.

 Research shows that visualizing an event in advance improves our mental and physical performance.
 When we visualize what we want to achieve, we consciously source information that will improve our performance outcomes, dramatically improving the likelihood of success in the real situation.